-The Grid casing offers plenty of protection from sharp sidewall slashing rocks, and the tire maintains purchase on slippery roots and rocks.
+The Grid casing offers plenty of protection from sharp sidewall-slashing rocks, and the tire maintains purchase on slippery roots.
 When the trail does dry out, the tall knobs squirm under pressure, particularly on tarmac transfer sections.

-At £42 / $60 / AU$60 it's reasonably priced and offers the same or better slop performance as tires that are double the cost.
+At $60 / £42, it's reasonably priced and offers the same or better slop performance as tires that are double the cost.

 Hutchinson's DZO is pegged for when the conditions are truly torrential, with massive spikes offering velcro-like traction when the dirt is in a colloidal suspension — mud.

-The casing is supple taking care of the square edges despite its modest air volume and allows the aggressive tread to track the ground.
-With super-soft shoulder blocks and harder centre tread, the pattern provides support on either side of the wide shoulders while the base tread is totally smooth to limit the amount of mud that can grab on.
+The casing is supple, taking care of the square edges despite its modest air volume and allows the aggressive tread to track the ground.
+With super-soft shoulder blocks and harder center tread, the pattern provides support on either side of the wide shoulders while the base tread is totally smooth to limit the amount of mud that can grab on.

 It should come as no surprise that the fang-like knobbies squirm on hardpack, but all things considered, the tall tread makes for surprisingly low rolling resistance.

-Everything you need to know to choose the best MTB mud tires
+Everything you need to know to choose the best MTB tires for mud

 To have any traction in the mud, you're going to need a tire with tall spiky tread; look for widely spaced knobs that will help the tire clear muck.
 Unfortunately, with the aggressive tread required to dig in, these tires will not be fast rolling or provide much grip on hardpack surfaces.